 Label—Type a name for the search source.
 This name appears in the search menu, the suggestion list, and the results panel.

-- Select searching fields—Choose one or more fields to search in the layer.
+- Select searching fields (Layer sources only)—Choose one or more fields to search in the layer.

-- Exact match—Limit search results to only records that match the search phrase.
+- Exact match (Layer sources only)—Limit search results to only records that match the search phrase.

 - Display fields—Choose one or more fields to display in the search result panel.
 You can drag selected fields to reorder them.